brightbox/docker-machine-driver-brightbox/README.md

 ...
 ```

-To create a machine you'll need the user credentials.
+To create a machine you'll need your user credentials.

 If you are
 [collaborating](https://www.brightbox.com/docs/reference/collaboration/)
-with other Brightbox users make sure you know the id of the account you
+with other Brightbox users make sure you specify the identifier of the
-want to work with.
+account you want to work with.

 Then creating a docker host is as simple as